 The WTO/TBT-SPS Notification and Enquiry of China have issued reports on WTO/TBT-SPS consulting points in China. issued the reports of the National Advisory Points for WTO/TBT-SPS in China.
 The two centers are affiliated with the former AQSIQ.
 After the institutional reform, their relevant functions have also been transferred to GACC.
 (Link 1.
-96)
+98)

 So far, China has not established WTO/TFA consulting points.
-According to

-China's plan for implementation of the trade facilitation agreement system, trade facilitation-related work, including consulting points, is undertaken by Committee on Trade Facilitation (Inter-ministerial Joint Conference on Trade Facilitation of the State Council).
-The Ministry of Commerce has set up the WTO / FTA consultation website (referred to as the "WTO consultation website"), but the services and information provided are limited.
+According to China's plan for implementation of the trade facilitation agreement system, trade facilitation-related work, including consulting points, is undertaken by Committee on Trade Facilitation (Inter-ministerial Joint Conference on Trade Facilitation of the State Council).
+The Ministry of Commerce has set up the WTO / FTA consultation website (referred to as the "WTO consultation website") which provides more and more services and information.
 (Link 1.
-97)
+99)